 The closing phase of the treatment involves re-evaluating the treatment effects, and ensuring that the resolution of past concerns has left you feeling better about the future, and functioning well in the present.

 You will typically imagine some future challenges, and process any anticipated obstacles, to ensure that you move forward with confidence.
 For some people, this can be a substantial part of their treatment, because looking into the future without past baggage reveals how many skills and tools they were unable to acquire while they were surviving life with their unprocessed difficulties from the past (Phase 8).

 Author: Dr Catherine Hynes, BA Hons (Philosophy & Neuroscience), MA (Cognitive Neuroscience), PhD (Clinical Psychology & Clinical Neuropsychology).

-Dr Catherine Hynes has a PhD in clinical psychology and neuropsychology from the University of Queensland and can provide expert help to people troubled by past memories and trauma.
-She uses evidence-based therapies, and works with her clients in a warm and supportive way to help them decide what therapy and what strategies are most suitable to their personal tastes and circumstances.
+Dr Catherine Hynes has a PhD in clinical psychology and neuropsychology.
+She uses evidence-based therapies such as CBT, and works with her clients in a warm and supportive way to help them decide what therapy and what strategies are most suitable to their personal tastes and circumstances.

 To make an appointment, you can book Dr Catherine Hynes online, or freecall Vision Psychology on 1800 877 924 today.